Design Review Board

 3. The proposed parking is accessed from the alley and located to the immediate right of the house's right elevation.
 Site plan revisions may be necessary to meet City Engineering and Middle Housing standards.
 Article 4.6.D notes that parking areas must be set 5' minimum from interior side lot lines; the rightmost parking spot may be required to be removed.
 Parking is typically required to be angled to back into the alley.
 Off-street parking is not required by the Middle Housing standards as the site is under 0.25 miles from a traffic route, so the parking may be omitted altogether.

 5. Guidelines recommend that the height of new housing be similar to similar houses along the street.
-While a multi-unit townhouse form often necessitates an additional story beyond the height of the one- to 1.5-story single family houses along the street, the townhouses are not overly tall, measuring 26' to the top of the roof peak.
+While a multi-unit townhouse form often necessitates an additional story beyond the height of the one- to 1.5-story single family houses along the street, the townhouses are not overly tall, measuring 27'-5" to the top of the roof peak.

 Guidelines recommend that windows and door styles be similar to historic houses on the block, with similar proportions and positioning, and similar ratio of solid to void.
 The application has been revised to incorporate typical double-hung windows instead of square slider windows, and the windows have a more symmetrical arrangement than initially proposed.
 The placement and proportion of the windows is sufficient for the context.

 9. At least a 6/12 roof pitch is required in the Middle Housing standards to fill the "steep" category of roofline; 6/12 is also the minimum pitch approved by the IH guidelines.
-The applicant should confirm the roof pitch.
-The Board should discuss the three projecting front-gable roof massings on the façade.
+The revised roof pitch appears to be 8/12, but the applicant should confirm the roof pitch.

 10. The vinyl lap siding should feature a horizontal overlap similar to wood siding instead of Dutch lap siding or flush panels.
 Changes in siding pattern may assist in breaking up the large rectangular massing.

 11. The site plan and renderings include trees and plantings that are atypical of native or naturalized vegetation in East Tennessee.
 Landscaping should be incorporated in the final design, including as screening for the parking area.
-A final landscape plan may be required for permitting
+A final landscape plan may be required for permitting.

 Staff Comments